Ten Years (2015 film): Release

 The film was featured at the Hong Kong Asian Film Festival in November 2015 before its general release.
 It was initially released on only one screen in Hong Kong at the Broadway Cinematheque in Yau Ma Tei at the end of 2015.
 It was a surprise hit, and subsequently received a release at select UA Cinemas.
 It was further picked up by two independent cinemas, the Metroplex in Kowloon Bay and the Ma On Shan Classics Cinema.
 The Metroplex decided to show the film in its largest cinema (430 seats) boosting ticket sales.

 By early February 2016, only the independent cinema in Ma On Shan was showing the film.
 It ended its run there following the weekend of 12 February.
 Since being pulled from theatres, the film has been showing at private screening at universities and other rented venues, advertised on social media.

 In February 2016, the international distribution rights for the film were purchased by Golden Scene, a Hong Kong-based distributor.

 On 1 April 2016, with no cinemas screening the film despite high demand, Ten Years was simultaneously screened at 34 different public locations around Hong Kong, including the underside of motorway flyovers (in Sham Shui Po and Mei Foo), the public steps leading to the Sha Tin Town Hall, and the forecourt of the Legislative Council Complex.
 The screenings were organised by a variety of community groups, educational institutions, and churches.
 They were attended by thousands, many of whom were frustrated to have been unable to get tickets before the film was pulled from cinemas.

-As of February 2019, the film has been made available globally via Netflix.
+In 2019, the film was made available globally via Netflix.
+The film was removed from Netflix in 2021 and is no longer available on the streaming service.